hh-lohmann/jekyll-basal-scaffold/index.md

 ---
 sources: https://github.com/hh-lohmann/jekyll-basal-scaffold
-title: jbs - jekyll-basal-scaffold - A basal, transparent, and portable scaffold for Jekyll (NOT A THEME)
+title: jkBS - jekyll-basal-scaffold - A basal, transparent, and portable scaffold for Jekyll (NOT A THEME)
 layout: default
 ---